pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 print(kb07_m)
 ```

-## **Simulate from existing data with same parameters**
+## **1.1 Simulate from existing data with same parameters**

+TODO: First we look at the power of the dataset with the same parameters as in the original data...

-Use the `parameparametricbootstrap()` function to run `nsims` iterations of data sampled using the parameters from `kb07_m`.
+You can use the `parameparametricbootstrap()` function to run `nsims` iterations of data sampled using the parameters from `kb07_m`.
 Set up a random seed to make the simulation reproducible.
 You can use your favourite number.

 To use multithreading, you need to set the number of cores you want to use.
 E.g. in Visual Studio Code, open the settings (gear icon in the lower left corner or cmd-,) and search for "thread".
 Set `julia.NumThreads` to the number of cores you want to use (at least 1 less than your total number).